 T-shirt, Hat, Decals and Patches, Lapel Pin, Certificate and Membership Card, and subscription to our Nautique News and NOA Newsletter.
-Correct Craft's own magazine, the Nautique News, is a great source for latest news about the company, our products, activities, and current Fashion Nautique wear.
-The NOA Newsletter, the official publication of the Nautique Owners Association, features information about NOA benefits and services, events around world, member stories, inspirational articles, and updates on Correct Craft, Inc.
+The Nautique News, Correct Craft's own magazine, is a great source for latest news about the company, our products, activities and current Nautique Gear wear.
+The NOA Newsletter, the official publication of the Nautique Owners Association, features information about NOA benefits and services, events around the world, member stories, inspirational articles and updates on Correct Craft, Inc.

-To show our appreciation to new Nautique owners, Correct Craft is providing a complimentary, one-year, individual membership (valued at \$40).
+To show our appreciation for new Nautique owners, Correct Craft is providing a complimentary, one-year Gold Individual Membership (valued at \$40).
 Registration is automatic upon Correct Craft's receipt of your warranty card.
-Your free Gold Individual Membership may be upgraded to a Gold Family Membership or to a Platinum membership at 50% off the standard rates.
-The Platinum Membership includes the Gold Membership with additional benefits Quest Traveller, The Buying Network and SavRX Advantage.
+Your free Gold Individual Membership may be upgraded to a Gold Family Membership or to a Platinum Membership at 50% off the standard rates.
+The Platinum Membership includes the Gold Membership with the additional benefits of Quest Traveller, The Buying Network, Coast to Coast Vision and SavRX Advantage.
 Call the NOA Coordinator for additional membership information.
 Please include names and T-shirt sizes for yourself and up to four immediate family members, if you wish to upgrade to a Family membership.

+Membership Application

 (Owner)Name

-T-shirtSMLXL
+(Owner)Name T-shirtSMLXL

 Address

-City State Zip
+City State Zıp

 Phone # (H)

 (W)

 Boat Model

 Hull Number

 Family Member 1:

-T-shirt S M L XL
+T-shirtSMLXL

 Family Member 2:

-T-shirt S M L XL
+T-shirtSMLXL

 Family Member 3:

-T-shirt S_M_L_XL
+T-shirtSMLXL

-Family Member 4:

-T-shirt S M L XL
+Family Member 4: T-shirt S M L XL

-Please Upgrade my free Gold Individual r Gold Family, \$30 Fee Platinum Individual, \$35 Fee; Platinum Family, \$45 Fee Individual Lifetime Membership: Gold, 1-time \$200 Fee Platinum, 1-time \$200 Fee PLUS \$60 s Individual Lifetime Platinum Members are Members, to maintain Platinum status an an additional benefits. annually automatic Lifetime Gold
+Please upgrade my free Gold Individ ual Membership to:

+Gold Family, \$20 Fee

+Platinum Individual, \$30 Fee;

+Platinum Family, \$45 Fee

+Individual Lifetime Membership:

+Gold, one-time \$200 Fee

+Platinum, one-time \$200 Fee PLU

+Individual Lifetime Platinum Membe

+as, an annual \$60 fee is required for the

+additional benefits.

 Method of Payment: Check

 Credit Card: Visa / Master Card

-Expire Date:
+Expiration Date:

-Return Completed application and fee to:
+Return completed application and fee

-N.O.A, 6100 S. Orange Ave., Orlando, FL 32809 / 1-888-628-8478
+NOA, 6100 S. Orange Ave., Orlando, FL 32809 / 1-888-628-8478